Edouard-Legoupil/unhcrdatapackage/README.md

 # [`{UnhcrDataPackage}`](https://unhcr.github.io/unhcrdatapackage/docs/): A data package with UNHCR statistics Database <img src="man/figures/logo.png" width="200" align="right" />

+> “__Numbers have an important story to tell.
+They rely on YOU to give them a voice!__”

+> -- Stephen Few

 The package is inspired from tutorial @ https://r-pkgs.org/data.html (the code used to build the package is in `data-raw/build.R`).
 Data are pulled from HDX @ [unhcr-population-data-for-world](https://data.humdata.org/dataset/unhcr-population-data-for-world) and are then conveniently packaged for R users intending to build __data stories__.
 Note, that you can also explore data through  [Refugee Data Finder](https://www.unhcr.org/refugee-statistics/).